|Lowest Recommended Age:||Kindergarten - 3rd Grade|

 Last year’s Planes added another mode of transportation to the charmingly retro world of Cars.
 A plucky crop-duster named Dusty (Dane Cook) learned to race and became a champion.
 As this movie begins, he is an international superstar.
 But his vintage gearbox has been worn down by the races, and no replacement is available.
 Dusty is going to have to find something that is as meaningful to him as racing.

 When he accidentally starts a fire at Piston Peak National Park, Dusty sees that old Mayday (Hal Holbrook), the fire and rescue truck is not quite up to the task.
 More important, he is not up to code.
 The stern Transportation Management Safety Team inspector informs them that they need more capacity if they are going to stay in business.
 That means some upgrades for Mayday and it also means a second firefighter.
-Dusty, feeling responsible and feeling in need of something new to do if he cannot race, agrees to take the training to become a certified fire fighter.
+Dusty feels responsible.
+And if he cannot race, he has to find something new to do, to help make up for his mistake.
+So he agrees to take the training to become a certified fire fighter.

 Dusty is welcomed by the team, including the flirtatious Lil Dipper (“Modern Family’s” Julie Bowen), the heavy-lift helicopter Windlifter (Wes Studi), ex-military transport Cabbie (Captain Dale Dye) and The Smokejumpers, a brave collection of all-terrain vehicles who leap out of the planes and parachute down to the fire.
 But he stern Blade Ranger (Ed Harris), who is in charge of the training facility, is not at all sure Dusty is up to the task.